jlokimlin/gaussian_spherical_harmonic/README.md

-# *gaussian_spherical_harmonic*
+# *gaussian\_spherical\_harmonic*

-A library of modern Fortran software that can be used to perform spherical harmonic transforms on gaussian grids using triangular truncation.
+A object-oriented library in modern Fortran to perform spherical harmonic transforms on gaussian grids using triangular truncation.

 The original work by Jeff Whitaker <Jeffrey.S.Whitaker@noaa.gov>; written in Fortran 95, was heavily refactored to incorporate features of modern Fortran (2008+).

-The main **GausianSphericalHarmonic** object now encapsulates the previous subroutines as type-bound procedures and all previous instances of pointers are now replaced with allocatable arrays to circumvent potential memory leaks.
+More specifically, the former object-based **sphere** type, i.e., class was rebaptized as **GausianSphericalHarmonic**.
+This class now encapsulates all the relevant subroutines as type-bound procedures and all previous instances of pointers are replaced with allocatable arrays to circumvent potential memory leaks.

 -----------------------------------------------------------------------------